 You work in the cardiology department of a hospital, in the outpatient clinics, wards or operating theatre.

 Working hours are normally regular, but you may have to work some weekends and evenings, or be on call for emergencies.

-You should look for a position as an NHS employed practitioner trainee in Clinical Physiology.
-This is usually available bi-annually at Glasgow Caledonian University, in conjunction with Glasgow Kelvin College.
+You should look for a position as an NHS employed practitioner trainee in Cardiac Physiology, where you would study for the BSc Hons degree in Clinical Cardiac Physiology (SCQF Level 10) at Glasgow Caledonian University.
 Look out for trainee positions on NHS Scotland Recruitment.

-You require 3 or 4 Highers at BBC or BCCC.
+You require 3 or 4 Highers at BBC or BCCC with at least 2 from Biology, Chemistry, Maths or Physics.
+You would also need National 5 Maths or Physics.
 Employment in an NHS Clinical Physiology department is also an entry requirement for this degree.

 Both trainee and qualified posts are advertised in local press, the NHS jobs websites, the Society for Cardiological Science and Technology (SCST) website or the Cardiac Output website.